Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 Duration: 50 minutes

-Once at Phnom Penh International Airport (PNH) there are plenty of options to get into the city center including a bus, train, taxi, or tuk-tuk.
-You can also buy tickets online with 12.Go Asia.
+Once at Phnom Penh International Airport (PNH) there are plenty of options to get into the city center, including a bus, train, taxi, or tuk-tuk.

 arriving at phnom penh international airport